Simulation helps to accelerate the development of electric motors considerably

 In our live webinars, you’ll receive current information first-hand, as well as helpful tips and tricks on electric motor simulation.

-Seminars on electric motor simulation
+Training courses on electric motor simulation

 All CADFEM seminars are characterized by a strong practical focus, sustained learning outcomes, and a pleasant learning atmosphere.